For many of us, our first exposure to coffee besides the always-on percolator in the family kitchen

 In recent years, single-serve coffee methods have come on the market which also use steam or high pressure water to quickly extract coffee from the grounds.
 These usually use pre-packed coffee pods for single-use brewing.

 Boiling involves simply cooking the ground coffee in water, just like my father did on those camping trips.
 It’s simple and easy but does not provide the kind of control needed for a good cup of coffee.
 Egg shells and other additives have been used to help settle the grounds.
 This is called Cowboy coffee.
-The ground settle and then the coffee liquid is poured off the top.
-But some cultures use a simple strainer, much as traditional tea brewers use.
-This is most common with the very strong coffees of Southern Europe, Northern Africa and Asia Minor, especially Turkey.
-Very finely ground coffee, water and sometimes sugar are put in a narrow pot and boiled.
-Another traditional methods involves a single cup, common in Southeast Asia and Indonesia.
-There, this method is known as Mud coffee.
-Boiling water is added to a coup containing ground coffee.
-It is then allowed to cool, during which time the ground settle to the bottom of the cup.
-Only very finely ground coffee works in this method.
-Most boiled coffees are extremely strong and rarely subtle.
+The grounds settle and then the coffee liquid is poured off the top.

 Another variation is called the Neapolitan Flip Pot.
 Like the Moka Pot, it is made of three sections.
 The lower section contains water to be boiled.
 The top is basically an upside-down version of the lower section.
 In between is a filter containing the coffee grounds.
 Once the water in the lower section comes to a boil, the pot is turned upside down to allow the water to slowly pass through the grounds in the filter section.
-This device can then be take apart with the now-lower section used as an ordinary serving pot.
+This device can then be taken apart with the now-lower section used as an ordinary serving pot.

 We’re not done yet.
 There are other brewing methods to talk about, as well as one of the most popular — steeping.
 So, stick around for more Coffee Talk!